Terry Doran: Music publishing and management

 Following Epstein's death in August 1967, the Beatles decided to manage themselves and hired their friends to serve in key roles in the numerous companies that came to form their Apple Corps business empire.
 Doran was appointed manager of Apple Publishing.
 He was the first appointee and worked out of the original Apple Music headquarters, above the Apple Boutique at 94 Baker Street, before the organisation's expansion necessitated a move to larger premises.
 He said when launching the company: "Because the Beatles have made a lot of money, people expect that they'll retire and just go off and enjoy themselves.
 But they are interested in creating, and they want to help people – young people with talent and ambition who find that no one wants to listen to them."

+His first signing at Apple was the band Focal Point for whom he secured a record deal on Decca.
 After signing songwriter George Alexander to Apple, he introduced Alexander to his subsequent bandmates in the group Grapefruit.
 Doran managed Grapefruit, and his friendship with the Beatles ensured that Lennon and McCartney assisted the band in recording their first single.
 In December that year, he secured a deal with American producer and songwriter Terry Melcher's music company for Apple to oversee Melcher's publishing concerns in the UK.
 According to Peter Brown, Epstein's friend and personal assistant, Doran's inexperience was revealed when he inadvertently signed over Harrison's US publishing interests to Melcher, resulting in Apple Records head Ron Kass having to negotiate for their return.

 Through Doran's introduction, Liverpool singer Jackie Lomax became one of the first acts signed to Apple Records.
 In November 1968, when Grapefruit parted ways with Apple Publishing, Doran commented in The People: "I like the Beatles as friends, but not bosses ... there's too much driftwood at Apple."
 He enjoyed success as the manager of Apple Records artist Mary Hopkin, although Hopkin later said she was highly dissatisfied with his management.
 Doran's role as manager of Apple Publishing ended in 1969 after Lennon, Harrison and Starr appointed Allen Klein to manage Apple Corps.

 In early 1970, Doran became estate manager at Harrison's new property, Friar Park, in Oxfordshire.
 He assisted Harrison in renovating the Victorian-era house and gardens, much of which was dilapidated.
 The project took over four years to complete.
 He worked at Harrison's company Oops Publishing until resigning in February 1975.